 If the receiving application requires the Content-Type header to properly process the message, ensure you specify Content-Type=application/json in the HTTP Headers section.

 This payload type allows you to specify a fully custom webhook payload.
-This content can be JSON, text, etc.
+This content can be JSON, text, and so on.

 If required by the receiving application, ensure you send the appropriate HTTP headers using the HTTP Headers section.